bassel27/clipcloud/README.md

 # Setup Instructions
 ## Deployment
-These setup instructions run everything locally, diregarding the deployments.
 No setup required for backend and database.
 Both are already deployed and accessible.
 Otherwise:
 - For the frontend React app:
   1. Clone the project.
   2. Run `docker compose up -d --pull always frontend` in main directory